Search here...

 March: Back to Serbia

 On a sunny Sunday in March, it was finally time for the first hike of 2022.
 I plotted out a route from the town of Sakskøbing to the village of Toreby on Lolland, approximately eighteen kilometres through pretty forests and along winding country roads.
 The hike took me past the beautiful Krenkerup Castle from 1480 and into Flintinge Byskov, a forest full of Neolithic burial structures including a well-preserved passage grave.
-A few days later, A arrived and spent a week with me on Lolland.
+A few days later, my partner arrived and spent a week with me on Lolland.
 We took Chico and Modig with us on a trip to the historic town of Nakskov and also visited Krenkerup Castle, Fuglsang Manor and the quaint town of Maribo.

 And then it was finally time for the first big trip of 2022; two weeks in Serbia.
-On March 18th, A and I flew to Belgrade, the capital city of Serbia, where we spent the first two days exploring the city centre and the beautiful neighbourhood of Zemun.
-We splurged on some really nice vegan meals, gawked at the stunning golden interior of the Church of Saint Sava, watched the sunset over the city from Belgrade Fortress, had drinks with two of A’s friends, emptied a really cool thrift shop, climbed the Gardoš Tower for a view over Zemun, and so much more.
+On March 18th, my partner and I flew to Belgrade, the capital city of Serbia, where we spent the first two days exploring the city centre and the beautiful neighbourhood of Zemun.
+We splurged on some really nice vegan meals, gawked at the stunning golden interior of the Church of Saint Sava, watched the sunset over the city from Belgrade Fortress, had drinks with two of his friends, emptied a really cool thrift shop, climbed the Gardoš Tower for a view over Zemun, and so much more.
 I wasn’t initially in love with Belgrade, but the city has grown on me, and especially the Zemun neighbourhood!

 We then headed to Novi Bečej in the north where I stayed the following two weeks while working on an archaeological project.
 Some of you might remember that I went to Novi Bečej last year as well to work on the project Borđoš 2021, doing geophysical surveys and surface collections of Neolithic sites all over the province of Vojvodina.
 I was invited back for the 2022 project for more geophysical surveys as well as a small excavation of a skeleton (which turned into five skeletons, four of them children).
 We were a bigger team than last time, and we were split into two groups – one at the excavation and one doing geophysical surveys on various sites.
 I was mostly on the latter team, which was a lot of fun and also allowed me to explore even more of northern Serbia!